It's Rush Limbaugh, the EIB network, having more fun than a human being should be allowed to have.

 There will be.

-Rosters will be expanded, maybe an additional bye week during the season.
+Maybe an additional bye week during the season.

-Uh players will be paid a little bit more.
+Players will be paid a little bit more.

-It's it's all going to work out.
+It's all going to work out.

-Get this from Fox News, Connecticut Town ordered to pay for union workers' coffee, a Connecticut town, must provide their union workers free coffee and milk, according to a ruling from the state Board of Labor Relations.
+A Connecticut town must provide their union workers free coffee and milk according to a ruling from the State Board of Labor Relations.

 The dispute involved the town of Orange, Connecticut, and a local chapter of the United Public Service Employees Union.

-The Connecticut Republican Party Chairman Chris Healy told Fox News Radio, shows you how crazy state government has become.
+The Connecticut Republican Party chairman Chris Healy told Fox News Radio, shows you how crazy state government has become.

 Healy said he was especially troubled that not only will taxpayers be forced to buy coffee and milk for the union workers, they'll also be required to pay $10,000 in legal bills.